Reviewing Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

-Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior business?
-We will compare the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, dividends, valuation, earnings and profitability.
+Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, institutional ownership, profitability, risk, valuation and earnings.

-This is a summary of recent ratings and recommmendations for Vontier and Badger Meter, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Badger Meter and Vontier, as provided by MarketBeat.com.

 |Sell Ratings